dafo16ac/business-intelligence-df/README.md

 ### 📃 requirements.txt
 Minimum versions of the libraries used, necessary for deployment of the application.

+### 📁 data
+Scripts in this folder are organized by customers' feature.
+Each script generate the graphs - and relative variables - that are shown once ```app.py``` is launched.
+It also contains the processed dataset with all the customers' records.
+Code efficiency could be improved by refactoring how variables are generated.

 ### 📁 assets
 📃 favicon.ico: Personal logo shown in the browser tab.

 📃 app_layout.css: CSS style of the webapp.

-📃 graph_layouts.py: Layout of the tables.
+📃 graph_layouts.py: Layout of the tables, generated then in ```data``` folder.
 Similar technique could be implemented for other charts, allowing further shrinkage of the code length.

-### 📁 data
-Scripts in this folder are organized by customers' feature.
-Each script collects all static graphs - and relative variables - that are shown once app.py is launched.
-It also contains the processed dataset with all the customers' records.
-Code efficiency could be improved by refactoring how variables are generated.

 ### Last notes
 The preceding clustering technique has been further explained in a separate notebook (TBD).

 For an overview of projects in my *Portfolio*, please follow this [link](https://github.com/dafo16ac/df_portfolio).

-The action of every agent <br />
-  into the world <br />
-starts <br />
-  from their physical selves. <br />